 INTRODUCTION TO WHY DO THEY?
 BY PARKER ROSSMAN

-The following is the introduction to “Why Do They?”, the fourth chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976), one of the only three book-length general studies of Greek love in English.
+The following is the introduction to “Why Do They?”, the fourth chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), one of the only three book-length general studies of Greek love in English.

 Following this introduction, Rossman went on to tackle different aspects of the subject of why some men desire boys in twelve sub-chapters: